ssreekanth2000/project_2/report2.md

 We see on the basis of coefficients of regression and range of values, the variables CONPRESS, PARTYID, REALINC have the biggest effects and the others following them.

-Here is a sample result where we plotted the confidence in the federal government varying with inflation adjusted income with all the varibles set to their unweighted mean.
+Here is a sample result where we plotted the confidence in the federal government varying with inflation adjusted income with all the variables set to their unweighted mean.